Education Resources

 The education resources highlighted here showcase a series of outputs from various ongoing scholarship research projects within SEMS that focus on addressing prominent EDI issues as part of the Queen Mary Principles of Inclusive Curriculum.
 These can also be accessed internally by QMUL staff through the newly created SEMS EDI Committee QMPlus course page (login required).

-The profiles of past and present diverse individuals provided below form part of an ongoing scholarship research initiative to diversify STEM curricula being undertaken by Dr Rehan Shah (supported by undergraduate student researcher, Ava Dahlia Belafonte) in SEMS in collaboration with Prof Claudia Garetto from the School of Mathematical Sciences at QMUL.
+The profiles of past and present diverse individuals provided below form part of an ongoing scholarship research initiative to diversify STEM curricula being undertaken by Dr Rehan Shah (supported by undergraduate student researchers, Ava Dahlia Belafonte and Allegra Celesia) in SEMS in collaboration with Prof Claudia Garetto from the School of Mathematical Sciences at QMUL.
 These are designed to increase students’ awareness of diverse representation and provide positive role models through exposure to mathematicians, scientists, and engineers from under-represented backgrounds (such as female, disabled or LGBTQ+) and non-traditional pathways in academia and industry.

 The STEM Champions Diversification Booklet (PDF) for academic educators contains short biographies of around 90 STEM Champions who are often overlooked when discussing the history of mathematics, science or engineering or who are more representative of what many professionals in these areas look like today.